Photo by Justin Veenema on Unsplash

 What is the Two-Week Shut Down?

-The two-week shutdown, as the name suggests, is a period of at least two weeks where you help your dog acclimate to his or her new environment.
+The two-week shutdown, as the name suggests, is a period of at least two weeks where you help your new dog acclimate to his or her new environment after bringing them home.
 During this period, you essentially limit your dog’s exposure to anything besides you and your family.
 This will help your dog understand rules, get to know the family and learn his or her expectations in the home.

 This time is so important for both you and your dog.
 And while it can seem like a time of restrictions, it’s more about you and your dog bonding together.
 If you fail to take your time, and push your dog too much or too fast, it can result in snaps, behavior issues or even bites.
 In fact, this is the most common reason that well-intentioned adopters have to rehome new dogs.